Roland-Pucek/Roland-Pucek.github.io/_pages/about.md

 ---

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am a research fellow in the Geometry and Representation Theory group led by [Prof. Stéphanie Cupit-Foutou](https://math.ruhr-uni-bochum.de/en/fakultaet/arbeitsbereiche/analysis-und-topologie/gruppe-cupit-foutou/team/prof-dr-stephanie-cupit-foutou/) at the Ruhr University Bochum.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since 2023, I am  a member of two working groups, Cartan Geometry and Representation Theory, and Integrable Systems and Supersymmetry, in the COST Action CaLISTA.
+Since 2023, I am  a member of two working groups, Cartan Geometry and Representation Theory, and Integrable Systems and Supersymmetry, in the COST Action CaLISTA.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I did my PhD under the the supervision of Prof. David M. J. Calderbank at the University of Bath.
+I did my PhD under the the supervision of Prof. David M. J. Calderbank at the University of Bath.
 &nbsp;
 &nbsp;
 _Currently, I work on these projects:_

-### Separable geometries
+#### Separable geometries

 Recently, in [Toric separable geometries and extremal Kähler metrics (Nov '25)](https://arxiv.org/abs/2511.01722), I introduced the framework of (local) toric separable contact, CR and Kähler geometries.
 These geometries are well-suited for the analytical study of geometric PDEs.